Computing

 KS1

-Pupils continue to recognise digital technology in the wider society and they begin to explore the use and impact of technology in the world around them.
+Pupils continue to recognise digital technology in wider society and they begin to explore the use and impact of technology in the world around them.
 They gain an understanding of what algorithms are, how they are used as programmes on digital devices and the importance of precise instructions.
-With this knowledge our KS1 pupils create and debug simple programs, they also programme robotic toys while predicting the outcome of simple algorithms.
+With this knowledge our KS1 pupils create and debug simple programmes.
+They also programme robotic toys while predicting the outcome of simple algorithms.
 Our pupils also begin to learn how to create, edit, store, and retrieve digital content using apps and online software.

 KS2

 In KS2 pupils are confident in their safe use of the Internet, and they understand the opportunities the World Wide Web offers for collaboration and communication.
 They learn about the various search engines available to them and how these computing networks communicate with each other and the user.
-Pupils acquire a secure understanding and ability to engage with a range of programs, software, devices, and websites through lessons that are underpinned with the principles of Digital Literacy and Online Safety with safe and best practices referenced whenever appropriate.
+Pupils acquire a secure understanding and ability to engage with a range of programmes, software, devices, and websites through lessons that are underpinned with the principles of Digital Literacy and Online Safety with safe and best practices referenced whenever appropriate.

 Pupils also continue to develop and expand their knowledge of computational systems and digital technology.
 Pupils in KS2 design, write and debug programmes that have specific goals and target audiences.
 They use sequence, selection, and repetition in programmes and understand how variables, inputs, and outputs can affect the programmed algorithm.
 Pupils further build on their logical reasoning skills to decompose problems into smaller, more manageable parts in order to both build their program, recognise problems, debug, and correct errors in code written by both themselves and their peers.
-KS2 pupils are able to evaluate their work, and recognises ways to improve.
+KS2 pupils are able to evaluate their work, and recognise ways to improve.

 KS1 | KS2 | |